 The planning committee met with representatives from key areas of the college ten times during the 2013-14 academic year to provide leadership to the institution regarding issues such as faculty certification of online instruction, instructional support and technology support.
 The planning committee also formed an LMS task force which led to the recommendation to pilot Canvas in the fall 2014.
-The committee will continue to advise the leadership of distance education planning for the District.
+The committee continues to advise the leadership of distance education planning for the District, meeting twice monthly throughout the 2014-15 academic year.